ddnexus/pagy/docs/api/keyset.md

 You pass an uniquely ordered `set`, and `Pagy::Keyset` queries the page of records, keeping track of the last retrieved record by encoding it into the `page` param of the `next` URL.
-At each request the `:page` is decoded and used to prepare a `when` clause that excludes the records retrived up to that point and pulls the number of requested records.
+At each request the `:page` is decoded and used to prepare a `when` clause that excludes the records retrived up to that point and pulls the `:limit` of requested records.

 ## Variables